USS Manchester to be commissioned soon

 The last vessel commissioned in Portsmouth was the USS New Hampshire submarine in 2008.

-Manchester is the second U.S. warship named for the city.
+Manchester is the second U.S. warship named after the city.
 The first USS Manchester was commissioned in 1946.
-It operated primarily in the Pacific theater and saw action during the Korean War.
+It operated primarily in the Pacific ocean and saw action during the Korean War.

 Comments